dnikic/terminal-developer-workflow/README.md

 ```
+Simply search for text in files (vimgrep)
+q: paste yanked word with p and use
+vimgrep someword *
+ctrl w w to switch windows
+ender on select found word in file

+Fuzzy open a file (native no addons or config)
+:find ./**/test*
+press tab tuntill you find what you want

 Searching for text inside files using Vim (vim + grep = VSCode+ctrl+shift+f )

 Search recursivley in files for 'some text'